murchandamus/bips/bip-update-process.md

 revision.
 Once the BIP is fleshed out it should be submitted as a "pull request" to the [BIPs repository](https://github.com/bitcoin/bips) where it may get further feedback.

-For each new BIP draft pull request that comes in, an editor checks the following:
+For each new BIP pull request that comes in, an editor checks the following:

-* Draft has been previously discussed on the Bitcoin development mailing list
+* The idea has been previously discussed on the Bitcoin development mailing list
 * Title accurately describes the content
 * Proposal is of general interest and/or pertains to more than one Bitcoin project/implementation
 * Document is properly formatted